I enjoyed Austin by exploring coffee shops near where our Austin office is at. I also took a Segway tour this time.

 In terms of food, it wasn't my plan to eat through town because of time constraints.
 Our office is located far from the restaurants I wanted to go to so I had to forego the plans to check out Austin restaurants.

 I went back to Chuy's for this fish taco.
 Delicious!

 I also went back to The Steeping Room at the Domain since I enjoyed it the last time I was in Austin.
 I ordered this ginger tea and assorted cookie combination.

 Of course, I wasn't going to leave Austin without sampling an Amy's Ice Cream.
 Luckily, they have a location at the airport.

 I also went to Jo's and got the day's special which was a hickory barbeque hamburger and fries.
 It was very tasty!

 I extended my stay one day thru Saturday so that I can do a few site seeing.
 The first time I was in Austin, I site see by driving around the city.
 I saw lots of places but it didn't let me feel the city vibe.
 I thought taking a Segway tour and doing some self walking tour afterward will let me appreciate Austin even more.
 And it did!

 It was my first time getting on a Segway.
 I survived it even though we were only given very little time to learn and then practice driving it - on city streets.
 Learning how to drive a segway is a separate blog in it's own.
 It was hot that day so the Segway proved to be fast and at the same time I was not inside a car.
 It felt more real.

 After the Segway tour, I decided to walk the length of North Congress Ave. down to the river.
 Walking around the city gave me more views of Austin.
-It actually felt like a big Mission district, like walking the length of Valencia St. and that is a good thing because it made me feel at home.
+It actually felt like a big Mission district in San Francisco, like walking the length of Valencia St. and that is a good thing because it made me feel at home.